BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

 An HTTP request consists of two main parts:

 1. Headers – Contain metadata about the request, ensuring that it reaches the server with the necessary information.

         1. [Mandatory] Request Line – The first line of the request, which includes the HTTP method, the path (URL), and the HTTP version being used:

-    ```
+        ```http
          GET /Username/RepoName/issues/new HTTP/1.1
         ```

         2. [Mandatory] Host Header – Specifies the domain name of the server.
 The client first checks with a Name Server (DNS), which resolves the domain into an IP address before making the request:

-    ```
+        ```http
          Host: github.com
         ```

         3. Other Headers (Optional only if there is no body) – Additional headers provide extra information about the request.
 In this example, we specify that the request body is formatted as JSON, allowing the server to correctly parse the received text:

-    ```
+        ```http
         Content-Type: application/json
         ```
+        Learn more about MIME types here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/MIME_types

 2. Body (Optional) – The actual content of the request, typically included in methods like POST and PUT, but not in GET requests.
 In the example below, the body contains the title and description of an issue, formatted as a JSON string:

 ```json
 <CRLF> (indicates a new line)